Logical superposition of values

 Above, we've used prefix

 + operator on a Junction to coerce the strings inside of it to Numeric.
-Since the operator returns a Failure when a Str that doesn't contain a number gets coerced to
+Since the operator returns a Failures when a Str that doesn't contain a number gets coerced to

 Numeric, one of the elements in the